saanviiyer/saanviiyer.github.io/index.md

 ## Welcome!

 I'm a Computation and Neural Systems undergraduate researcher at the **California Institute of Technology**.
-My research focuses on **brain stimulation and computer vision**, with interest in BCI development.
+My research focuses on **brain stimulation and medical AI**, with interest in BCI development.

 ---

 ## Research Interests
 - Brain stimulation and neural signal processing
-- Foundation models for the brain
+- Multimodal medical foundation models
 - Predicting mutation effects with protein language models
 - Topic modeling in brain tumor development
 - Multisensory perception in humans